 Internal crisis communication tips

-While the subject matter and timeliness of your internal crisis communication matters, so does the way in which you communicate.
+While the subject matter and timeliness of your internal communication matters, so does the way in which you communicate.
 The tone you set with employees during crisis management will make or break how they are able to handle the crisis.

 Tone and positivity

 What mood are you conveying in your internal messages during a crisis?
-Even though leadership may feel stressed and overwhelmed during difficult times, it’s important to stay positive when interacting with the rest of the company.
+Even though leadership faces challenges and may feel stressed and overwhelmed during difficult times, it’s important to stay positive when interacting with the rest of the company.
 Addressing the workforce with confidence will go a long way in keeping morale high.